 The Australian Museum is on Gadigal Country.
 The education team pays their deepest respects to Elders past, present and emerging and thanks the Museum's First Nations staff for sharing their cultural knowledge and experiences so we can better understand the truth of Australia’s history and work together for a shared and sustainable future.

-We encourage your students to connect, share and reflect on their experiences at the Australian Museum.
+We encourage your students to connect, share and reflect during their experiences at the Australian Museum.

 Our exhibitions are rich learning environments and full of weird, mysterious and captivating things which ignite wonder and inspire debate.
 Upon visiting, you and your students will see a lot of specimens and objects from different places, cultures and times.